zeozeozeo/trash/README.md

   Or vice-versa (passing `"15:04:05"` will have the same effect as passing `"TimeOnly"`)

+Time is always returned and formatted in the UTC timezone, no matter what your local timezone is.

 #### Strings and URLs

 - `concatURL "base" "path1" "path2" ...`: Join URL parts together